ChrisTutorials/projectile_prototype_godot_4_cs/README.md

 Project is end result of tutorial at https://youtu.be/uOXIZf7QFHg

-The background needed to be removed from the tutorial since sharing in asset packs is not allowed (To be on the safe side since I'm releasing the code with MIT License) - LINK AT THE BOTTOM
+The background needed to be removed from the tutorial since sharing in asset packs is not allowed (To be on the safe side since I'm releasing the code with MIT License) - Generate your own at https://deep-fold.itch.io/space-background-generator

 Project / Tutorial was made using Godot 4.2 rc1 Mono Version https://godotengine.org/article/release-candidate-godot-4-2-rc-1/
 To get the debugger to work from this project, you will need to put your Godot exe path into launcher.json's program entry